 Dad shares photo as Aly Jenkins’ newborn daughter is discharged from hospital

+Dad shares photos as Aly Jenkins’ newborn daughter is discharged from hospital

-Scott Jenkins snapped this photo as his daughter Sydney left her hospital room Tuesday morning.
+Scott Jenkins shared photos taken as his daughter Sydney was discharged from hospital Tuesday morning.

 Josh Lynn, CTV News Saskatoon